visual-trials/flowify/flow_static/flowify_algorithm_description.md

 * At **variable-use** we take the **parentElement** (of the toElement) and call it the **laneElement** towards the buildingPath-function
     * Note: optionally we start at the previousElement (of the toElement)
 * We check if for this variable the **varsInScopeChanged** is true.
-If it is, the var we want to connect to in somewhere in this Lane
+If it is, the var we want to connect to is somewhere in this Lane
     * We **loop though all the Lane's children backwards** (or start the last and use preivousELement each time).
 We do the following for each child
         * If the variableName is in **lastChangedVariable**, we connect to that var (and are done)
         * If in the child, for this variable the varsInScopeChanged is true, then we recurse into this child as Lane